 When I get really excited I talk (and write) a LOT, so if you’d like me just to cut to the chase after these 2,000+ words, I finally will… I LOVED MY TRIP TO THE FINGER LAKES!

-If you’re still asking your asking yourself if you should visit, I’d politely suggest that you refer to the first paragraph of this post, but if I were to be less polite, perhaps I might say something like: Why do you think I’ve been rambling on and on (and on some more)?
+If you’re still asking yourself if you should visit, I’d politely suggest that you refer to the first paragraph of this post, but if I were to be less polite, perhaps I might say something like: Why do you think I’ve been rambling on and on (and on some more)?

 THE FINGER LAKES ARE A NO-BRAINER.
 Duh.